 How To Make an Easy and Cheap DIY Plank Headboard Using Vinyl Decals

-This vinyl decal headboard is one that anyone could do, no matter your diy skill level.
+This vinyl plank decal headboard is an easy project and doesn’t require a high diy skill level.
 It’s completely removable which is great for apartments and rental units.
 Plus it was done on a tight budget of under $20!

 I’ve seen homemade headboards made from laminate and pallet boards and love the look.
 What I didn’t like was the thought of putting that many nail holes into my wall.
 Plus I didn’t have all the tools for properly nailing up the boards and I didn’t want to glue everything on.
 Basically, something less permanent would be more ideal.

 I have longed to add a headboard to the bed in my guest room.
 A headboard helps to anchor the bed in the room and finishes off the look.
 We have a king-sized bed in the guest bedroom and it had no frame or headboard.
-It felt like it just floated in the room.
+It felt like it was floating in the room.

-I would search for rustic plank headboard styles but anything I found for a king-sized bed was normally a
+I would search for rustic plank headboards online but anything I found for a king-sized bed was normally a couple of hundred dollars or else was a full bedframe set including the headboard and footboard.
+Which I did not require.

 I’m frugal as well as handy and figured I could do a cheap